magiclane/magiclane-maps-sdk-examples-for-android/Search/README.md

 ## Overview

-This example app present the followings:
+This example app demonstrates the following features:
 - Searches for landmarks based on user input.
 - Display a list with landmarks found.